Mustard Pizza Is A Thing, And The Internet Has A Lot To Say About It

 — That One Dude (@_Big_Brown__) September 5, 2018

 What is it really?
-Is there any limit to what toppings can go on a pizza, or for that fact, condiments?
-There is a camp that says so long as it is on a baked pizza dough, it is a pizza no matter what toppings it has.
-Another side of the argument is that it isn’t a pizza unless it has the crust topped with tomato sauce at the very least.
-As this new version of mustard pizza lacks tomato sauce, it’s just a sandwich.
+Is there any limit to what toppings or condiments can be utilized on a pizza pie?
+There is a camp that proclaims that so long as the toppings and condiments rest on a baked pizza dough, it is a pizza no matter what the additions.
+Another side of the argument claims that it isn’t a pizza unless it has the crust topped with traditional tomato sauce at the very least.
+As this new version of mustard pizza lacks tomato sauce — it’s just a sandwich to proponents of the latter crowd.

 i watched that mustard pizza video and it's basically a rueben. why are people pretending like they're freaked out by this